Marvin Quattlebaum, Trump judicial nominee, confirmed despite Chuck Schumer ‘white’ complaint

 “I’ve known Chuck Schumer for years.
 He is not a racist, but this was an absolutely shameful reason to vote against a very qualified nominee,” Mr. Graham said in a statement Thursday.

 “This is political correctness run amok.
 Voting against a highly qualified nominee because of the color of his skin does nothing to bring our country and nation together.
-Frankly it is a massive step backward,” he said.
+Frankly, it is a massive step backward,” he said.

 Eighteen Democrats broke with their party leader and voted for Mr. Quattlebaum.
-Sen. Angus King, Maine Independent, who usually votes with Democrats also backed Mr. Quattlebaum.
+Sen. Angus King, Maine independent, who usually votes with Democrats also backed Mr. Quattlebaum.

 The Washington Times Comment Policy